About this event

 - How to manage social media use and content posted by others

 - Top tips and further resources

-- Copy of webinar recording and slide presentation
+- Copy of webinar recording (available for 30 days) and slide presentation

 - Information on further resources and support